 - Subd.
 5. Overland Overflow: An overland overflow should be provided for all lateral, collector, and trunk systems to accommodate the 100-year critical duration rainfall event and prevent structural inundation should an obstruction occur in these systems. - Subd.
 6. Clogging Factor: For collection systems not designed to meet rate control standards (e.g. catch basins) a clogging factor of 50% will be utilized in sizing intake structures. - Subd.
 7. Rate Control Diameter: No orifice having a diameter less than 4" is allowed in the design of rate control structures within the City.
 If a lower discharge rate is required a weir may be used to meet the requirements. - Subd.
-8. Emergency Spillway: An emergency spillway (emergency outlet) from ponding areas shall be installed a minimum of one foot below the lowest building opening and shall be designed to have a capacity to overflow water at an elevation below the lowest building opening at a rate not less than the anticipated 100-year peak inflow rate to the basin, or three times the 100-year peak discharge rate from the basin, whichever is greater. - Subd.
-9. Natural Features of Site: The applicant shall give consideration to reducing the need for stormwater management system facilities by incorporating the use of natural topography and land cover such as wetlands, ponds, natural swales and depressions as they exist before development to the degree that they can accommodate the additional water flow without compromising the integrity or quality of these natural features. - Subd.
+8. Emergency Spillway: An emergency spillway must be provided to pass storms in excess of the pond hydraulic design, generally referenced to the 100-year peak flood event.
+The spillway must be stabilized to prevent erosion and designed in accordance with applicable dam safety requirements (NRCS Pond Standard 378 and Mn/DNR dam safety guidelines).
+The emergency spillway must be located so that downstream structures will not be impacted by spillway discharges.
+If the spillway crosses the maintenance access, materials meeting the appropriate load requirements must be selectedemergency spillway (emergency outlet) from ponding areas shall be installed a minimum of one foot below the lowest building opening and shall be designed to have a capacity to overflow water at an elevation below the lowest building opening at a rate not less than the anticipated 100-year peak inflow rate to the basin, or three times the 100-year peak discharge rate from the basin, whichever is greater. - Subd.
+9. Natural Features of Site: The applicant shall give consideration to reducing the need for permanent stormwater treatment systems stormwater management system facilities by incorporating the use of natural topography and land cover such as wetlands, ponds, natural swales and depressions as they exist before development to the degree that they can accommodate the additional water flow without compromising the integrity or quality of these natural features.

+Subd.
 10. Landlocked Basins: Areas with landlocked basins shall be modeled to accommodate a back-to-back 100-year, 24-hour rainfall event and the 100-year, 10-day runoff event.
-The highest water elevation in the basin from this analysis shall be the 100-year high water level. - Subd.
+The highest water elevation in the basin from this analysis shall be the 100-year high water level.

+Subd.
 11. Landlock Basin Outlets: Outlets for landlocked areas will be allowed provided the outlet complies with wetland and floodplain regulations and the basin provides storage below the outlet for either 1) the back-to-back 100-year, 24-hour event or 2) the 100-year, 10-day runoff event; whichever is greater.
 In addition, there must be no negative downstream impacts resulting from the outlet.